Hamza417/Inure/FEATURES.md

 - Identify Xposed modules in app info and package installer.
 - Create and manage Batch profiles for multiple apps.
 - Create activity shortcuts of any app.
+- Upload and scan apk files to VirusTotal and view the results.
+(Requires API key and limited to Github builds only)

 ### Root Features
 These features require root access to work in the app.